bernardosulzbach/dungeon/CONTRIBUTING.md

 Our code style is a slightly modified version of Google Java Style called [Dungeon Java Style] (http://htmlpreview.github.io/?https://github.com/mafagafogigante/dungeon/blob/master/misc/style/dungeon_java_style.html).

 There is a Code Style exported from IDEA 14.0.2 in the ``misc`` directory.
+IDEA 14.1.2 works fine with it.
 Download it and import it into the IDE to get proper Code Reformatting.
 *Note that this is not guaranteed to be 100% style-compliant, you may need to fix some things yourself.*